Annette Hanshaw: Biography

-Catherine Annette Hanshaw was born on October 18, 1901 to Frank Wayne Hanshaw and Mary Gertrude McCoy in their residence in Manhattan.
+Hanshaw was born in Manhattan on October 18, 1901, to Frank Wayne Hanshaw and Mary Gertrude McCoy.
 She had two brothers, George and Frank.

 Her aunt and uncle, Nellie McCoy and Bob "Uke" Hanshaw, were vaudeville performers.
 She sang for guests at hotels owned by her father and demoed sheet music at her family's music store, The Melody Shop, in Mount Kisco, Westchester County, New York.
 Hanshaw aspired to be a portrait painter, studying at the National School of Design for a year.
 Her professional music career started when she was paid to sing for society and birthday parties.

-Before recording Hanshaw sang on local radio stations while visiting Florida with her family.
+Before her recording career, Hanshaw sang on local radio stations while visiting Florida with her family.
 She first recorded a demo for Pathé featuring a medley of popular songs.
 Her first commercial recordings, "Black Bottom" and "Six Feet of Papa," were recorded on September 12 and 18, 1926.
 She recorded for Pathé until 1928; Pathé released her records on both the Pathé and the Perfect labels.

-Starting in June 1928, she recorded for Columbia; most of these recordings were issued on their dime-store labels Harmony, Diva, Clarion and Velvet Tone.
-A handful were also released on their regular-priced Columbia and OKeh labels.
-Although most were released under Hanshaw's name, she was renamed Gay Ellis for sentimental numbers, and Dot Dare or Patsy Young for her Helen Kane impersonations.
-She recorded under a number of other pseudonyms, including Ethel Bingham, Marion Lee, Janet Shaw and Lelia Sandford.
+Beginning in June 1928, Hanshaw recorded for Columbia Records; most of these recordings were issued Columbia's budget or "dime-store" labels Harmony, Diva, Clarion and Velvet Tone.
+A handful were also released on the regular-priced Columbia and lower priced OKeh labels.
+Although most were released under Hanshaw's name, she used the pseudonym Gay Ellis for sentimental numbers, and Dot Dare or Patsy Young for her Helen Kane impersonations.
+Hanshaw recorded under a number of other pseudonyms, including Ethel Bingham, Marion Lee, Janet Shaw and Lelia Sandford.

-Starting in August 1932, she began recording for ARC; her recordings were issued on their Melotone, Perfect, Conqueror, Oriole and Romeo labels.
+In August 1932, Hanshaw began recording for ARC; her recordings were issued on the Melotone, Perfect, Conqueror, Oriole and Romeo labels.
 Her final session, on February 3, 1934, was placed on ARC's Vocalion label.

-Throughout her recording career, she sang with the Original Memphis Five, Willard Robison's Deep River Orchestra, Sam Lanin's Orchestra, Lou Gold's Orchestra, and Rudy Vallée's Connecticut Yankees.
+Throughout her recording career, she sang with the Original Memphis Five, Willard Robison's Deep River Orchestra, Sam Lanin's Orchestra, Lou Gold's Orchestra, Frank Ferera's Hawaiian Trio and Rudy Vallée's Connecticut Yankees.
 Some of the artists whose solos were featured on her recordings were Red Nichols, Miff Mole, Phil Napoleon, Joe Venuti, Eddie Lang, Adrian Rollini, Vic Berton, Benny Goodman, Jimmy Dorsey, Tommy Dorsey, and Jack Teagarden.

-Hanshaw began performing on the radio in 1929.
+In 1929, Hanshaw began performing on network radio.
 In the early 1930s, she sang on the air with Glen Gray's Casa Loma Orchestra.
 From 1932 to 1934, she was featured on the popular Thursday evening radio program Maxwell House Show Boat.
-She made her only appearance on film in the 1933 Paramount short Captain Henry's Radio Show.
-Her music career ended on December 6, 1937, after a performance on The Chevrolet Musical Moments Revue.
+She made her only film appearance in the 1933 Paramount short Captain Henry's Radio Show.
+On December 6, 1937 Hanshaw gave the final performance of her career on The Chevrolet Musical Moments Revue.